Employee Nondisclosure Agreement | Canada

 Unanimous Shareholder Agreement Checklist | Canada

-Review the issues that need to be considered and addressed during the preparation of a shareholder agreement for a Canadian corporation with this Unanimous Shareholder Agreement Checklist for Canada.
+Review the issues you need to consider when drafting a shareholder agreement for a Canadian corporation with this Unanimous Shareholder Agreement Checklist.

 • composition of the board of directors,